Methodology of Algorithm Engineering: Epistemology of Algorithm Engineering

 \emph{Formal knowledge} has been established for a wide range of tasks.
 These tasks are often referred to as computational problems.
 A key concern in the analysis of tasks is the question whether a problem is tractable.
 An \emph{intractable problem} can be solved in theory, but any algorithm in practice would take too much time or space on inputs of non-trivial size~\citep{hopcroft2000introduction}.

 Complexity classes have been identified for specific tasks.
-A hierarchy has been established for these classes ranging from non-deterministic with logarithmic memory space \textbf{NL} to exponential space \textbf{EXPSPACE}.
+A hierarchy of these classes ranges from non-deterministic with logarithmic memory space \textbf{NL} to exponential space \textbf{EXPSPACE}.
 Many classical problems have been identified as members of the class that can be solved in polynomial time on a non-deterministic Turing machine~\textbf{(NP)}~\citep{garey1979computers}.
 An important subclass is the set of \textbf{NP-complete} problems; loosely speaking, its members are at least as difficult to solve as any other problem in \textbf{NP}.
 A more fine-grained analysis allows to reason about fixed-parameter tractable problems \textbf{(FPT)}, which can be solved in time $f(k) \cdot |(x,k)|^{O(1)}$ for some computable function $f$, where $k$ is some parameter of the input~\citep{cygan2015parameterized}.

 \emph{Empirical knowledge} is of practical interest in particular for problems that have been identified as intractable.
 Key to this knowledge is the identification of patterns in typical input data that can be exploited for the design of algorithms.
-Improvements on many algorithmic tasks is inspired by the availability of \emph{benchmark data sets}.
+Improvements on many algorithmic tasks have been inspired by the availability of \emph{benchmark data sets}.
 These data sets are publicly shared data sets of realistic input of a specific algorithmic task.

 \begin{example} A classical algorithmic task that is known to belong to the class of \textbf{NP-complete} problems is the traveling salesperson problem (see \autoref{ex:tsp}).
 It assumes a list of cities and distances between them.
 In its optimization version, the question is \emph{what is the shortest route that visits all cities and returns to the origin?} (Its decision version asks if such a route of a specified length or less exists.)
 Formal knowledge on this task has been established among others by~\citet{papadimitriou1977euclidean}, who proves that the Euclidean travelling salesperson problem is \textbf{NP-complete}.
 Major breakthroughs on TSP have been inspired by the availability of realistic problem instances and corresponding benchmark data sets~\citep{sanders2009algorithm}; such as the 8th DIMACS Implementation Challenge\footnote{http://dimacs.rutgers.edu/archive/Challenges/TSP/} or the World TSP Tour.\footnote{\url{https://www.math.uwaterloo.ca/tsp/world/}.} By help of these data sets, empirical knowledge about properties of the input data could be established and exploited, for instance by considering power-law distributions~\citep{ouaarab2014discrete}.
 In many domains of algorithm engineering, data sets such as those for TSP~\citep{drori2020galaxytsp} are continuously extended to challenge improvements and innovation of algorithms and knowledge about tasks. \end{example}